kubeshop/testkube-docs/docs/articles/argocd-integration.md

 Post-sync Resource hooks are executed by Argo after it has successfully synced resources within an Application - [Read More](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/).

-Creating a Post-sync hook as a Kubernetes Job that runs Testkube Tests using the Testkube CLI is straight-forward; the Job would be defined together with your Testkube Resource in your Git repo and ArgoCD will execute it if the synchronization of Git Resources to your Cluster is successful.
+Creating a Post-sync hook as a Kubernetes Job that runs Testkube Tests using the Testkube CLI is straightforward; the Job would be defined together with your Testkube Resource in your Git repo and ArgoCD will execute it if the synchronization of Git Resources to your Cluster is successful.